Eelviny/fsmu.co.uk/about.md

 <p>The charity is education and welfare-focused -  To advance the education and welfare of the 600+children at St. Michael's, the building and development of Bishop Willigers Secondary School (100 pupils)  and to help the immediate community - the village of Namunyumya.
 As a small charity with no overheads, such as salaries or rent, we are able to ensure that all donations go to where they are needed.</p>

-<p>At least 2 of the trustees travel out separately on an annual basis to oversee the various projects, sleeping at St. Michael's  and getting involved with school life. </p> </div> </div>
+<p>At least 2 of the trustees travel out separately on an annual basis to oversee the various projects, sleeping at St. Michael's and getting involved with the life of the school and community. </p> </div> </div>

 #### How We Work